Upcoming Trainings to Deepen Restorative Justice Facilitation Work

 Complementing Mark's video on A Humanistic Approach to Mediation and Dialogue is an overview article on the same topic.
 What does it really mean to 'humanize' a resolution process for conflicts or crimes?
 Read "What Is A Humanistic Approach to Mediation?"

-Mark Umbreit's latest book, Dancing With the Energy of Conflict and Trauma: Letting Go, Finding Peace in Families, Communities & Nations, is now available.
-This set of stories about healing and reconciliation shows how people have learned to "be" with the energy of conflict and trauma in ways that help them find deeper peace.
-Examples draw from Mark's family and his work with people both nationally and internationally.
+Mark Umbreit's book, Dancing With the Energy of Conflict and Trauma: Letting Go, Finding Peace in Families, Communities & Nations shows how people have learned to "be" with the energy of conflict and trauma in ways that help them find deeper peace.
+More information and how to purchase (PDF).

 New Responses to Foster Accountability and Healing in the Wake of Criminal and Political Violence in America and Abroad Donate Now!